jackpurrin/journal/_tabs/about.md

 order: 4
 ---

-i'm just an ordinary programmer and a high school student. that's all.

-i'll add more stuff later!!
+i'm a high school student who like to program and write stuff. i've made many websites and other things. i want to work on a useless web clone.